-Serena Chang (b.
-1989 Queens, NY) is an interdisciplinary artist based in Queens, NY.
-Serena received her BFA from the School of the Museum of Fine Arts and Tufts University in 2011.
-Chang has had a solo exhibition at Island Gallery, New York, NY and been exhibited at FR MoCA, MA; Vincom Center for Contemporary Art, VT; Art in General, NY; Bonnington Center, UK; and Pioneer Works, NY.
+Serena Chang is an interdisciplinary artist based in Queens, NY.
+Serena received her BFA from the School of the Museum of Fine Arts and Tufts University.
+Chang has had a solo exhibition at Island Gallery, New York, NY and been exhibited at Pioneer Works, NY; Yeh Art Gallery at St. John’s University, NY; FR MoCA, MA; Vincom Center for Contemporary Art, VT; Art in General, NY; and Bonnington Center, UK.
 She has given talks at Parsons School of Design, Bennington College, and was a recipient of the SMFA Traveling Fellowship.
-She co-founded Shisanwu LLC, a sculpture materials research and production studio in 2018 as well as the artist/curator collective
+She co-founded Shisanwu LLC, a sculpture materials research and production studio as well as the artist/curator collective

 Hyperallergic, The Best New York City Exhibitions of 2025